 - Master’s degree in Social Work, Counseling, Couples/Family Therapy, Art Therapy, Dance/Movement Therapy, Music Therapy or Master’s degree in a related field and RYT or CYT credential.

 - Provisionally licensed or provisional license eligible as an LSW, LPC, AMFT within the state of Illinois; pre-licensed clinical psychologists who have completed their doctorate degree but are not yet licensed are also eligible.
 If the candidate is license eligible but not yet licensed, provisional clinical licensure should be obtained within 6-months of hire.
 If provisional clinical licensure is held in a different state, licensure in Illinois should be obtained within 6-months of hire.

 - Proficiency in more than one language (including English).

-- To provide individual, couples, family, and group psychotherapy (minimum of 800 clinical hours for the year).
+- To provide individual, couples, family, and group psychotherapy (minimum of 800 clinical hours for the 12 month period).

 - To attend select training events provided by the directors or other contractual employees of Live Oak, Inc.